kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ### spec.podTemplate

 VaultServer allows providing a template for Vault pod through `spec.podTemplate`.
-Vault operator will pass the information provided in `spec.podTemplate` to the Deployment created for Vault. `spec.podTemplate` is an optional field.
+KubeVault operator will pass the information provided in `spec.podTemplate` to the Deployment created for Vault. `spec.podTemplate` is an optional field.

 ```yaml
 spec: